tmarshall/soda/readme.md

     └── summary.js
 ```

-Soda will translate these routes into endpoint paths:
+Soda will translate these routes into these endpoint paths:

 ```
 GET /